netxms/netxms-doc/admin/data-collection.rst

 set of threads dedicated to data collection, called `Data Collectors`, used to gather information from the nodes according to :term:`DCI` configuration.
-You can control how many data collectors will run simultaneously, by changing server configuration parameter ``ThreadPool.DataCollector.MaxSize``.
+You can control how many data collectors will run simultaneously, by changing server
+==== BASE ====
+configuration parameter ``NumberOfDataCollectors``.

 Node capabilities provide information about available sources for data collection in the :guilabel:`Overview`-> :guilabel:`Capabilities` section.
 The last values of DCIs for the node can be found on the :guilabel:`Data Collection` tab.
 Additionally, specific DCIs can be displayed in the :guilabel:`Overview`` -> :guilabel:`Last Values section` or as a graph on the :guilabel:`Performance` tab.
 More details about DCI display configuration options can be found in the :ref:`Other options <dci-other-options-label>` and :ref:`Performance View <dci-performance-view>` chapters.

+DCI representation in text way can be configured on :ref:`dci-othe-options-label`.
+Next will be described only graph DCI representation configuration on :guilabel:`Performance` tab of :guilabel:`Object Details`.

-All configured DCIs are checked for polling requirement every second.
-If DCI needs to be polled, appropriate polling request is placed into internal data polling queue.
+Multiple DCIs can be grouped in one graph.
+To group them use the same group name in "Group" field. and if DCI needs to be polled, appropriate polling request is placed into internal
+==== BASE ====
+data polling queue.
 First available data collector will pick up the request and gather information from the node according to DCI configuration.
 If a new value was received successfully, it's being stored in the database, and thresholds